m-talbi/movies-app/MIT.md

 Copyright 2021, Mohamed Talbi, Sammy Ndabo
-Please delete this line and the next one
-APP TYPE can be a webpage/website, a web app, a software and so on

 Permission is hereby granted, free of charge, to any person obtaining a copy of this Series Guide Application and associated documentation files, to deal in the Series Guide Application without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Series Guide Application, and to permit persons to whom the Series Guide Application is furnished to do so, subject to the following conditions: